qiskit-community/qiskit-ionq/README.md

 [![License](https://img.shields.io/github/license/qiskit-community/qiskit-aqt-provider.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)

-Qiskit is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.
+**Qiskit** is an open-source SDK for working with quantum computers at the level of circuits, algorithms, and application modules.

 This project contains a provider that allows access to **[IonQ]** ion trap quantum devices.